Targeted tests for merge requests

 What that means?

-It means that no file updated by the merge request has a specific test that covers it.
+It means that at least 1 file updated by the merge request doesn’t have a specific test that covers it.

 What to do?